gnimelf/portfolio/README.md

 ## Description

 I went to school for mechanical engineering, but I have since found a passion for coding.
-I'm now pursing my goal to be a professional web developer.
+I'm now pursuing my goal to be a professional web developer.

 This is my professional profolio, where I will link all my current and future projects.